Locally Trivial Deformations of Toric Varieties

 We assume that the reader is familiar with basic notions from deformation theory and functors of Artinian rings, see~e.g.~\cite{sernesi}.
-We will always work over an algebraically closed field of characteristic zero.
+We will always work over an algebraically closed field $\KK$ of characteristic zero.
 All tensor products are taken over $\KK$ unless otherwise specified.
-Let $\Comp$ be the category of complete local noetherian $\KK$-algebras with the residue field $\KK$.
+Let $\Comp$ be the category of complete local Noetherian $\KK$-algebras with the residue field $\KK$.
 For every $R\in \Comp$ we denote by $\mfm_R$ the maximal ideal of $R$.
 We also consider the subcategory $\Art$, which consists of local Artinian $\KK$-algebras with the residue field $\KK$.
 We denote by $\Set$ the category of sets.
 For any deformation functor $\rF:\Art\to\Set$ \cite[Definition 3.2.5]{Lie}, we denote its \emph{tangent space} by

-A functor of Artin rings is a covariant functor $\rF: \Art \to \Set$ such that $F(\KK)$ is singleton.
-For any morphisms $A'\to A$ and $A''\to A$ in $\Art$, we consider the natural map induced from the fiber product: